furas/python-examples/sockets/basic/README.md

-# version 1
+# Version #1

-Basic version sending and recieving in one
+Basic version which sends and receives short message.

-# version 2
+# Version #2

-It use `while True` to receive longer message using small buffer.
+It uses `while True` to receive long message using small buffer.

+# Version #3

+See: ../simple-protocol

+It first sends message's length as `int` converted to `4-bytes`.

+     length_bytes = struct.pack('!i', length_int)